-Intermittent rain continued in Lahore and surrounding areas for the second consecutive day, bringing noticeable relief from rising temperatures.
+On the other hand, intermittent rain continued in Lahore and surrounding areas for the second consecutive day, bringing noticeable relief from rising temperatures.

 The Meteorological Department says the weather will remain partly cloudy with chances of light rain over the next four days.